Noty8udod/osu-medal-pack-collections/README.md

 # All Medal Beatmap Pack Collections v1.1

+Collection files for osu! medal hunters who want every medal-giving beatmap pack organized without building all the collections by hand.

-A complete collection metadata set for every osu! beatmap pack that can grant medals, covering **Video Game Vol.1** through **Project Loved: Best of 2024**.
+📦 Covers **Video Game Vol.1** through **Project Loved: Best of 2025**.

-> ✅ Verified/Updated as of **June 17, 2026**
+✅ Verified/updated as of **June 17, 2026**.

-> 📦 This is **not** a beatmap mirror and does **not** include `.osz` beatmap files.
+>  This is **not** a beatmap mirror.
+No `.osz` beatmap files, songs, backgrounds, or beatmap assets are included.

-> 💡 **Medal-clearing tip:** This repository organizes the beatmap pack collections, but some medals have special unlock conditions.
+> **Medal tip:** This repo organizes the pack collections, but some medals have extra unlock conditions.
 Use **[osekai medals](https://inex.osekai.net/medals/)** to check requirements, solutions, mod restrictions, and game mode requirements.
-Some maps only appear in their own game mode, so they may not show in osu!standard.
+Some maps only show under their own game mode, so they may not appear in osu!standard.

 <table>
 <tr>